Message from the President

 As the President of Perry Tech, it is my honor to welcome you on behalf of the Board of Trustees, Faculty, Staff, and the Perry Technical Foundation.
 We take great pride in supporting our students from the first program tour all the way through graduation and are committed to helping you at each step towards achieving your goals.

-The 14 hands-on programs offered at Perry Tech give students the opportunity to develop skills to pursue lifelong careers in essential industries.
+The 14 hands-on programs offered at Perry Tech give students the opportunity to develop skills to pursue careers in hands-on industries.
 Through Program Advisory Committees (PACs), industry leaders help shape our course curriculum to ensure that graduates are prepared for employment following completion of their program.
-We believe this proven approach leads to training dependable, safety-oriented, responsible graduates who are ready to hit the ground running on day one.
+We believe this approach leads to training dependable, safety-oriented, responsible graduates who are ready to hit the ground running on day one.

 Wishing you all the best,